halaSEBBAH/Cars-Model-Recognition/README.md

 all data we used is in here

-### Step 2 : Logo recognition using
+### Step 2 : Logo recognition using SIFT algorithm

 ```
-Give examples
+# predefined SIFT function in OpenCV library
+sift = cv2.xfeatures2d.SIFT_create()

 ```

-### Step 1 : image recognition using deep learning and computer vision
+### Step 3 : image recognition using deep learning and computer vision

-all data we used is in here
+we used convolutionnal neural networks to make the classifiers , as deep neural networks are actually very popular and aknowledged to be performant in classification tasks .
+As the tendacy goes for making layers deeper and deeper , we used  **ResNet50** initialy with empt weights and trained it on the data we gathered

+#### Why ResNet50

 ```
 Give examples